KahaanGandhi/multi-armed-bandits/README.md

 I propose a new algorithm, "Dirichlet Forest Sampling," building on previous work for bounded reward distributions without the computational burden of optimization at each step.
 This algorithm uses a scikit-learn random forest classifier and a nonlinear update mechanism to Dirichlet parameters, sampling to approximate the estimated value.
 It excels in scenarios with general user tendencies but no specific context, making it ideal for cold-start content recommendations.
 Using Netflix Prize Data, I model user rating tendencies in a 27-armed bandit scenario.
 Benchmarking against traditional bandits (e.g., LinUCB, $\epsilon$-greedy) and PyTorch-based methods (e.g., Deep Q-Learning, Advantage Actor-Critic), I demonstrate faster convergence and maximized cumulative rewards.

+To run it yourself, select simulation parameters and run `src/driver.py`.
+Ensure you have the necessary packages installed by referencing `requirements.txt`.
+The source code for the different bandit algorithms is in `src/agents.py`.

 ## Multi-Armed Bandit Problems

-The Multi-Armed Bandit (MAB) problem, a one-state Markov decision process, is a powerful framework in decision theory and reinforcement learning.
+The Multi-Armed Bandit (MAB) problem, a one-state Markov decision process, is a powerful framework in decision theory and reinforcement learning (RL).
 It describes an agent choosing among multiple options ("arms") in a series of trials to maximize cumulative reward.
 Focusing on stochastic and stationary reward distributions, each arm provides a random reward from a constant distribution.
 The agent's goal is to identify the arm with the highest expected reward, balancing exploration (trying different arms) and exploitation (choosing the best-known arm).
 Too much exploration wastes time on suboptimal arms, while too much exploitation can miss better options.
 Optimizing total reward requires balancing these strategies effectively.

 MAB strategies are widely used across industries to optimize decisions under uncertainty and address the cold start problem, where traditional machine learning and collaborative filtering methods struggle due to insufficient data or context for accurate predictions.
 In content recommendation systems like Spotify's, MAB algorithms dynamically select genres and songs based on real-time user interactions [[1](https://research.atspotify.com/publications/explore-exploit-explain-personalizing-explainable-recommendations-with-bandits/)].
 In online advertising, companies like Facebook use MAB algorithms to optimize ad selection with limited initial data [[2](https://dl.acm.org/doi/abs/10.1145/3442381.3450074)].
 Yahoo uses MAB algorithms to test headlines for user engagement [[3](https://arxiv.org/abs/1908.06256)]..